-The SCCi was already in negotiations to buy the pit when it was sold in 1993 to another buyer who bypassed the real estate agent.
-We then made contact with the new owner and entered into negotiations to buy the pit from him.
+SCCi was already in negotiations to buy the pit when it was sold in 1993 to another buyer who bypassed the real estate agent.
+The, SCCi made contact with the new owner and entered into negotiations to buy the pit from him.
 After much work, an agreement was reached.
-We began raising money to pay for the cave.
+SCCi began raising money to pay for the cave.
 At the eleventh hour the owner had second thoughts and decided to sell the land to the person using the spring.
-We then made contact with that person, and were eventually able to reach a agreement to buy the cave from him in return for a guarantee of a water rights easement for the spring.
+SCCi then made contact with that particular person, and was eventually able to reach a agreement to buy the cave from him in return for a guarantee of a water rights easement for the spring.

-In July 1995 the Southeastern Cave Conservancy signed a contract with the owner to purchase the pit.
-Following a survey of the property and some arrangements regarding parking and walking access, the SCCi completed the purchase and took ownership on December 5, 1995.
+In July 1995 Southeastern Cave Conservancy signed a contract with the owner to purchase the pit.
+Following a survey of the property and some arrangements regarding parking and walking access, SCCi completed the purchase and took ownership on December 5, 1995.
 Total cost of the purchase was a little over $51,000.
-The SCCi raised most of the money and secured a loan sufficient to complete the deal.
-At the 1995 TAG Fall Cave In the SCCi kicked off a major new fund raising program for the Neversink Purchase called “Buy a Piece of the Pit”.
-The plan allowed cavers to make a contribution to the SCCi Neversink Fund and receive a complimentary Neversink T-Shirt with a map of the cave and the words “I Bought A Piece of the Pit” plus an honorary certificate of ownership, suitable for framing, which identifies your particular plot on the property.
-The fund raising program was a major success and retired the debt in one year.
-The purchase was the first major cave the SCCi acquired and was the first step on its way to becoming a leader in cave conservation.
+SCCi raised most of the money and secured a loan sufficient to complete the deal.
+At the 1995 TAG Fall Cave-In, SCCi kicked off a major new fund raising program for the Neversink purchase called “Buy a Piece of the Pit”.
+The plan allowed cavers to make a contribution to the SCCi Neversink Fund and receive a Neversink t-shirt with a map of the cave and the words “I Bought A Piece of the Pit” plus an honorary certificate of ownership.

 Important Information Before Visiting Neversink